 RWTH Aachen University is pleased to offer a summer research program to highly qualified students titled the Undergraduate Research Opportunities Program.
-This 10-week-long program is specifically designed for students to gain hands-on experience in research at RWTH Aachen University for the summer term.
-Students will be able to conduct their own research projects, allowing the chance to determine how research can be implemented into the rest of their college career and future.
+This 10-week-long program (May 11th through July 18th, 2020) is specifically designed for students to gain hands-on experience in research at RWTH Aachen University for the summer term.
+Students will be able to conduct their own research projects, allowing the chance to determine how research can be implemented into the rest of their college careers and future.

 The program offers projects in a range of research fields.
-The list can be viewed when applying for the program.
+The Summer 2020 UROP Research list is now available.
 Students will also have the opportunity to participate in German language training and workshops on intercultural and research-related issues as well as leisure activities which will help to complete a truly international experience.

 For more information, please visit the UROP International website.